oracle-quickstart/oke-with-service-broker/README.md

 - A `ocir_puller` group and a user with policy allowing the user to pull container images in the compartment.
 The credentials for this user are stored in a secret of type `docker-registry` named `ocir-secret` in the `default` namespace, which can be used for deployments needing to pull images from the OCI Registry in your tenancy.

   *Note that if you need to pull images for a deployment in a different namespace, you will need to copy the secret to the other namespace.*

-- A `ocir_pusher` group and a user with policy allowing the user to create and publish container images in the tenancy.
-The credentials for this user are listed in the output of the terraform script as `docker_login_for_CI`, and can be used for development or in CI/CD pipelines to create container images.

-- A `cluster_admin` group and a user with policy allowing the user to manage kubernetes clusters in the tenancy, along with a private key whose public key has been uploaded for this user.
-The OCI credentials for this user (including the key path, fingerprint and user id) are listed in the output of the terraform script as `CI_user_credentials`, and can be used to use the OCI CLI in a CD pipeline.

-- A `kubeconfig` output which, along with the `CI_user_credentials` can be used in CI/CD to deploy kubernetes manifests.

 - In addition, it creates a `osb_user` group and user with policy allowing management of Autonmous DBs, Streaming and Object Storage resources, whose OCI credentials are stored in a secret called `osbcredentials`, as required by the OCI Service Broker to interact with the OCI services.